ajosuemendez/print-it/README.md

 ## Usage instructions using VS Code

 1. Clone this repository
 2. We are currently using the pdfium-v8-win-x64 binaries.
-If you want you can download and add the latest version of the PDFium binaries: https://github.com/bblanchon/pdfium-binaries
+If you want you can download and add the latest version of the PDFium binaries: https://github.com/bblanchon/pdfium-binaries (Make sure to use PDFium V8)
 3. If you decide to update the binaries make sure that the csproject is properly pointing to those.
-You would have to modify path where the binary is found in PrintIt.ServiceHost.csproj.
+You would have to modify path where the binary is found in /src/PrintIt.ServiceHost/PrintIt.ServiceHost.csproj.
 ```xml
 <Content Include="..\..\pdfium-v8-win-x64\binaries\pdfium.dll">
 ```
-4. Create a .env file in the PrintIt.Servicehost folder with the following values:
+4. Create a .env file in the /src/PrintIt.ServiceHost/ folder with the following values:

   ```xml
 PORT=7000